Immigrate to Croatia - Legal Assistance for Foreigners

 5 simple steps for a proper immigration process in Croatia

-As I mentioned earlier, the immigration process to Croatia is quite simple if you take into account a few important steps.
+As I mentioned earlier, the process of immigration to Croatia is quite simple if you take into account a few important steps.
 Here's what you need to do if you want to migrate to Croatia:

 Find out about the visa required - Non-EU citizens must apply for certain visas, depending on the length of stay, either short-term or long-term.
 One of our specialists can help you with the necessary documents and formalities.